magento/devdocs/guides/v2.1/ui_comp_guide/troubleshoot/ui_comp_troubleshoot_js.md

 ### Breakpoints

-A **breakpoint** is a point of code where the debugger will automatically pause the JavaScript execution process.
+A **breakpoint** is a line of code where the debugger will automatically pause the JavaScript execution process.
 For setting a breakpoint, we should click right on the code line number, like in the next image.

 ![Breakpoints]({{ site.baseurl }}/common/images/debugging-breakpoints.png)